-Do not get upset about only spending one night in Brussels.
+Do not get upset about only spending 24 hrs to find sights in Brussels.
 With a little bit of planning you will be able to discover a lot, and even get more ideas for your next visit.
 There is more to the capital of Europe than EU office buildings and the Grand Place.

 World Heritage Sites in Brussels

 The criteria for being an odd sight are somewhat unclear to be frank.
 That is why I will be starting with this category and spend the remainder of the article offering suggestions which are more obvious – the ones you will want to experience on your first or even second visit to the Belgian capital.

 There are two sights of great value for the architect buffs among us that are a bit outside the central squares of Brussels, but still quite easy to reach.
 They pay homage to two distinct architects from the early 20th century.
 The first, the Stoclet House (by Josef Hoffmann) is a palace, while the second inscription on the prestigious UNESCO list consists of four town houses.
 The problem with both is that it is very hard to get inside any of the buildings for a deeper look.
 Click the links and read my special articles from these World Heritage Sites.

 World Heritage #1298 – Stoclet House: In 1911 a luxurious home to a wealthy banker and art collector was finished, sparing no costs in its richly decorated exterior and interior.
 The Art Nouveau hinted of what was yet to materialise in the newer styles of Art Deco and the Modern Movement.